KRM7/gapp/docs/introduction.md

 After the objective function is defined, the next step is to create an instance of the appropriate genetic algorithm class.
-The main GA classes correspond to the available encoding types, and they are:
+The main GA classes correspond to the available encoding types:

 * BinaryGA (binary-encoded GA)
 * RCGA (real-encoded GA)
 * IntegerGA (integer-encoded GA)
 * PermutationGA (for combinatorial problems)

 Since the fitness function we defined uses real-encoding, we need to use the RCGA class.

-All of the parameters of the GA classes have default values, which should be sufficient for this problem, but we will specify a population size to use:
+The GA classes have a large number of parameters, but these parameters all have default which should be sufficient for this simple problem, so we will only specify the size of the population (note that this is also optional, there is also a default population size that could be used instead).

 ```cpp
 // create a real-encoded genetic algorithm